baidu/Familia/README.EN.md

 **Familia** is an open-source project, which implements three popular topic models based on the large-scale industrial data.
 They are Latent Dirichlet Allocation(LDA)、SentenceLDA and Topical Word Embedding(TWE).
 In addition, **Familia** offers several tools including lda-infer and lda-query-doc-sim. **Familia** could be easily applied to many tasks, such as document classification, document clustering and personalized recommendation.
 Due to the high cost of model training, we will continue to release well-trained topic models based on the various types of large-scale data.

 ## News!!!
 Recently, we launched the Familia's LDA model in [PaddleHub](https://github.com/PaddlePaddle/PaddleHub) 1.8 version.
-According to different datasets, we launched totally three LDA models: lda_news, lda_novel, lda_webpage.
+According to different datasets, we launched three LDA models: lda_news, lda_novel, lda_webpage.

 PaddleHub is very convenient to use.
 Let's use lda_news as an example.

 1. First, before using PaddleHub, you need to install the PaddlePaddle deep learning framework.
-For more installation instructions, please refer to [Flying Paddle Quick Installation] (https://www.paddlepaddle.org.cn/install/quick).
+For more installation instructions, please refer to [PaddlePaddle Quick Installation] (https://www.paddlepaddle.org.cn/install/quick).

 2. Install Paddlehub: `pip install paddlehub`